bentpetersendk/mjolnir_ucph/docs/source/mjolnir.rst

 Where is Mjolnir located?
 *****

 Mjolnir is physically located at the Panum computing center.
-This means that all Mjolnirs servers are integrated into the KU-IT infrastructure with all their security measures applied.
+This means that all the servers included in the Mjolnir cluster are integrated into the KU-IT infrastructure with all their security measures applied.

 This also means that you can only access Mjolnir via UCPH-VPN and **only** using Cisco AnyConnect downloaded from https://vpn.ku.dk.
 Furthermore, only Globe associated users will be able to use Mjolnir.
 Check out the :doc:`vpn` section for further information.